weycom/muniparks/src/pages/research-briefs/2019-06-28-how-parks-can-lead-in-the-experience-economy.md

 * It’s not just a spin class; it’s “a safe space to ride through whatever you're facing” (Soul Cycle).
 It’s not just a room for the night; it’s “unique homes and experiences that let travelers belong anywhere” (Airbnb).
 * The concept was first proposed in a <a href="https://hbr.org/1998/07/welcome-to-the-experience-economy">1998 Harvard Business Review article</a> by B. Joseph Pine II and James Gilmore – “An experience occurs when a company uses services as the stage – and goods as props – for engaging individuals in a way that creates a memorable event.
 And while experiences have always been at the heart of the entertainment business, any company stages an experience when it engages customers in a personal, memorable way.”

-## Why does it matter to Parks and Rec pros?
+## Why does it matter to parks and rec pros?

-* Parks and Rec pros have always been in the experience game, but now there’s a lot more competition!
+* Parks and rec pros have always been in the experience game, but now there’s a lot more competition!
 You need to innovate to capture value and stay relevant.
 * New experience offerings can become new dedicated sources of park revenue.
 You can charge real money for great memories.
 * Experiences can attract and retain visitors.
 * Experiences can be cheaper to implement than building new park infrastructure.

-## How can Parks and Rec pros lead in the competitive experience economy?
+## How can parks and rec pros lead in the competitive experience economy?

 * Figure out what memories your visitors value.
 * Model your programming after popular consumer experience trends – e.g. “Yoga in the Park.”